What Happens If You Miss a Weigh Station?

 Can I go to jail for skipping a scale?

-While it is unlikely that a driver will be charged on a first offense for skipping a weigh station, it is best practice to avoid it and always make the stop.
-A driver who has been pulled over multiple times for missing a station is only increasing the possibility of further legal action against them.
-Besides this, weigh stations are capable of contacting a driver’s company in the event of them skipping a station, which may lead to suspension, probation, or termination.
+Besides this, weigh stations can contact a driver’s company if they skip a station, which may lead to suspension, probation, or termination.
+For more information about the legal issues surrounding this matter, see some resources from the FMSCA here.While it is unlikely that a driver will be charged on a first offense for skipping a weigh station, it is best practice to avoid it and always make the stop.
+A driver who has been pulled over multiple times for missing a station only increases the possibility of further legal action against them.
+Besides this, weigh stations can contact a driver’s company if they skip a station, which may lead to suspension, probation, or termination.
 For more information about the legal issues surrounding this matter, see some resources from the FMSCA here.

 Of course, it is always best to drive safely and securely; however, being unable to merge does not absolve a driver from skipping a weigh station.
 The best practice in this scenario would be to continue driving past the station before turning back if the conditions do not allow you to merge immediately.
 The same can be said of drivers who accidentally miss a weigh station: the sooner you realize, the easier it will be to turn around and get weighed.